pdfcpu/pdfcpu/core/nup.md

 * You only have to specify any parameter diverging from the default.

 * Only one of dimensions or format is allowed.

+* You may use parameter prefixes as long as the parameter can be identified.

 ## Examples